chepo92/SMARS-esp32/README.md

 # ESP Wifi web control code

-Esp 8266/32 webserver robot tank control.
-Uses only one Jostick to control the movement.
+Esp 8266/32 webserver robot control.
+Uses only one Joystick to control the movement.
 Can be used and extended to any robot project RC car, uses async HTML protocol.

 ## Configuration